-As soon as you put away your cap and gown, you need to apply for a program that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-These programs take place in medical facilities, hospitals, community agencies or foodservice corporations.
-They can last anywhere from 6 to 12 months.
+As soon as you put away your cap and gown, you need to apply for a program that's accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+These programs take place in medical facilities, hospitals, community agencies, or food service corporations.
+They can last anywhere from six to twelve months.

-The answer is D thank goodness, because you could spend all day looking for a thiol in a haystack.
+The answer is D—and thank goodness, because you could spend all day looking for a thiol in a haystack.

 When you obtain your license, you're ready to rock and roll on the nutritional circuit.
 Most employers require that you earn and maintain your R.D. license.
 To maintain the license, you have to take continuing education courses.